 Facebook Fundraising is a valued income stream for many organisations and a Facebook Challenge is a new way you can harness the tools beyond Facebook birthday fundraisers.

-Alison Lockwood is a Senior Fundraising Coordinator at the Roswell Park Alliance Foundation & Sammy Jannik is the Brand and Digital Marketing Manager.
+Alison Lockwood is a Senior Fundraising Coordinator at the Roswell Park Alliance Foundation and Sammy Jannik is the Brand and Digital Marketing Manager.

 What We Will Cover: